SimulatedGREG/electron-vue/README.md

 ### Next Steps

 Make sure to take a look at the [documentation](https://simulatedgreg.gitbooks.io/electron-vue/content/).
 Here you will find useful information about configuration, project structure, and building your app.
 There's also a handy [FAQs](https://simulatedgreg.gitbooks.io/electron-vue/content/en/faqs.html) section.

-### Future Plans

-Be up to date with new features and improvements by checking on the [GitHub Project](https://github.com/SimulatedGREG/electron-vue/projects/2).

 ### Contributing